Free knowledge to monitor the world of events. Have a look at our must read Blogs on Pharma, Finance, HR, Health and Cross Industry.

 Once this is decided, employees need to be informed in writing on what the change in salary is going to be and when the change will become effective.

-Join us for our upcoming Manage the Annual Salary Review MasterClass which will be streamed ONLINE on the 6th and 7th of September, 2021 and manage review data including consolidation and approvals.
+Join us for our upcoming Design Effective Incentives MasterClass which will be streamed ONLINE on the 08th and 09th of November, 2021 to get some knowledge in Salary Review.